 When we spend time trying to curate a great caption or get the perfect selfie to look better, we have forgotten feeling good is always from within.
 We live in a world where we go out with friends and go to the toilet and find ourselves having a quick scroll.
 I can remember a time when bathroom stops were quicker because the fun was outside not on the phone.
 The fun still is, but somehow we’ve forgotten.

 We check our phones constantly because the fear of missing out is huge, but here’s the thing we are missing out.
 We are missing the moment all the time.
 If you do nothing else today, do watch the video below its only 4 minutes.
 If you still want to spend just as much time on your phone then be my guest, but be proactive and really think about how much time you spend online and if it’s serving you.
-If that video made you think, then watch the next one.
-Then decide how much time you want to be on your phone.

 There are no hard and fast rules to social media and phone usage, but if you find yourself constantly checking, seeking validation, comparing yourself or simply numbing out or procrastinating with it then it’s time to take your power back.
 Last year, I took a week off because I’d got really addicted and it helped me so much.
 3 years ago I took a whole month off and I loved it.
 I wasn’t a blogger then so it was more doable and I don’t feel the need to do that now anyway, my point is if your twitching having time offline then your addicted and that addiction like all addictions can have negative side effects on you and your relationships so love yourself enough to find a balance that feels healthy for you.
 If you miss an Instagram story or two, it really doesn’t matter, but your life does.
 I’m talking about this not to preach but actually because I found myself slipping back into addictive habits and I’m so much more fulfilled when I have a healthy balance so here’s to more fulfilment and a better life.